accessor-io/duplicate-file-finder/readme.md

         Navigate to the directory where you placed DFF.
         Run the script with appropriate arguments as mentioned in the Usage section.

-Please replace <username> with your actual GitHub username.
-Also, ensure that the URLs are correct and the instructions are consistent with how you want users to download and use your utility.